ManticoreGamesInc/platform-documentation/src/api/datetime.md

 ### `second`

 In this example, a client-context script displays to the player their local clock.
-This appears in the form hh : mm : ss.
+This appears in the form `hh:mm:ss`.
 The value is written to a `UI Text Box` that is assigned as a custom property.

 ```lua
 local UI_TEXT = script:GetCustomProperty("UITextBox"):WaitForObject()